NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_Pipelines.md

 * Pipelines are normally run based on certain conditions being met
 * Pipeline schedules can be used to also run pipelines at specific intervals.
 * Navigate to `CI / CD > Schedules` to create a new pipeline
+* Pipelines can be scheduled using Cron syntax

 ****